Chrysomya megacephala: Behavior and ecology

+Climatic variation

-Climatic variationChrysomya megacephala prefer warm climates, and display a correlation between warmer temperatures and higher fecundity.
+Chrysomya megacephala prefer warm climates, and display a correlation between warmer temperatures and higher fecundity.
 In tropical populations, such as in Brazil, fertility is also lower in areas with high densities of larvae, where many in one small area compete for the same food source.
 A correlation between wing size and temperature as well as tibia size and temperature has also been found in this species.
 There was a similar relationship between wing and tibia size and fecundity.
 All three of these values variables, fecundity, wing size and tibia size, stay within the same range throughout the year, showing seasonal variation to be absent.
 This has been of interest to researchers, since this fly is present in high numbers in warm weather and low numbers in cold weather.
 The majority of Dipteran species that have had a life table constructed have demonstrated a tendency for smaller bodies in the warmer months.
 C. megacephala has a relatively long lifespan as an adult which has helped the species become successful at invading new geographical areas.
 The long adult lifespan means that the parents are present to rear the offspring, ensuring their survival.